 This is precisely why small businesses and startups nowadays recognize the gains of partnering with the appropriate outsourcing company.
 Reducing costs, obtaining a wider talent pool, accessing more relevant skills, boosting productivity, and building better products are the reasons small businesses consider outsourcing.

-Pandemic and remote work
+Pandemic and Remote Work

 This year made everyone more adaptable.
 The global pandemic has pushed businesses worldwide toward remote work.
 Although remote work is favored among the employees, and it comes with numerous advantages for the employers, the switch still isn’t easy.

-Moving the entire working environment and all duties and routines from the traditional office setup into new locations and improvised home-offices was hard.
+Moving the entire working environment and all duties and routines from the traditional office setup into new locations and improvised home offices was hard.

 Still, the tech evolution is encouraging every business and every market to evolve, and outsourcing is not an exception.
 Multiple options, tools, channels, and platforms have helped in-house and outsourced teams remain informed and motivated.

 Successful and productive remote work requires excellent and timely communication.
-Slack, Hangouts, Zoom, and similar platforms enable colleagues, teams, managers, or clients to stay in touch and well-informed.
+Slack, Hangouts, Zoom, and similar platforms enable colleagues, teams, managers, or clients to stay in touch and be well-informed.

 Outsourcing companies are adjusting to the new normal.